aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 ```
  **Multi-tenancy with OpenSearch**
-    Logs being sent to OpenSearch
+    Logs being sent to OpenSearch with above mentioned approach will create unique indexes with the same name of logs_<namespace> name.
+That gives OpenSearch/Organisation adminstrators capability to create tenant,roles with required permission Indexesso that they can assign to OpenSearch users.

+    Please follow the reference blog below to achieve this with OpenSearch.

 * To configure and use RBAC with OpenSearch , you can follow instructions from https://aws.amazon.com/blogs/apn/storing-multi-tenant-saas-data-with-amazon-opensearch-service/